-According to the International Criminal Court (ICC) Statute of 1998, the ICC is competent to try alleged perpetrators of war crimes, which include the employment of asphyxiating, poisonous or other gases, and all analogous liquids, materials or devices (Arts 8(2) (b)(xviii) and 8(2)(e)(xiv) of the Statute).
+According to the Rome Statute of 1998, the International Criminal Court is competent to try alleged perpetrators of war crimes, which include the employment of asphyxiating, poisonous or other gases, and all analogous liquids, materials or devices, committed in situations of international armed conflict (Art.
+8.2(b) (xviii) of the Statute).